Michelle Larcher de Brito: Grunting controversy

 During the 2009 French Open and Wimbledon tournaments, Larcher de Brito came under criticism for what by some was considered excessive grunting.
+Larcher de Brito's in-game grunts at Wimbledon were recorded at 109 decibels, louder than police sirens and higher than the sound intensity records of other players.
 Some players and commentators have voiced suspicions that the grunting is used as an unsportsmanlike tactic to distract the opponent and that this tactic is actually taught by Nick Bollettieri, who is responsible for the training of Larcher de Brito and other grunting players.

-Bollettieri has denied this by saying: "My staff and I have never taught grunting.
-It isn’t something that is done deliberately to hurt their opponents."
-He also called for some sort of regulation: "Players on both the men's and women's tours grunt.
-Something eventually needs to be done."
-Michelle Larcher de Brito also denies being unsportsmanlike and has stated: "Nobody can tell me to stop grunting.
+Michelle Larcher de Brito denied being unsportsmanlike and stated: "Nobody can tell me to stop grunting.
 Tennis is an individual sport and I'm an individual player.
 If they have to fine me, go ahead, because I'd rather get fined than lose a match because I had to stop grunting [...]
 If it has inconvenienced the other player, there's nothing I can really do about it, because I don't really want to change anything. [...]
 I'm here to win.
 That's it.
-If people don't like my grunting they can always leave.".
+If people don't like my grunting they can always leave."
 On a more conciliatory note, however, Larcher de Brito has also remarked: "I'm 16 and I'm still learning.
 Maybe I can eventually put it under control.
 I don't know, but I'll try.
 It comes from Seles; it comes from Sharapova.
-It comes from great players.".
+It comes from great players."
 Like Larcher de Brito, Monica Seles and Maria Sharapova were also trained by Nick Bollettieri.